 “The best questions are the ones that require someone to reflect and think about themselves,” she continues.
 “Questions like ‘Where do you work?
 What does your company do?’ don’t build connection as most people have stock answers that can be given in an instant.”
 So, follow up with an engaging question such as: “What led you into that role?
 What do you think is the future of the industry?”
 According to Lewis, this type of questions prompts further thought and shows genuine interest.

 Now that you’ve tackled one significant part of networking – meeting people – you’ll need to remember that following up post-event is just as important in growing your new connections.
 An impersonal follow-up note that says “nice meeting you at XYZ event” is ineffective and won’t allow your message to be memorable; instead, refer back to your conversation.
 “Try something like ‘it was great speaking to you about XYZ project.
 Would you be interested in continuing our conversation over coffee?’” suggests Lewis.
 “This is personal and shows you were listening.”

 “Remember, you aren’t after a one-time connection,” she adds.
 “Successful networkers gradually work at increasing and leveraging their network for long-term mutual benefit.”
 This is just the beginning of the relationship with your new connections!

 Want more expert tips?
 See how positive body language can leave a great impression, here.

-The Mag Mixer: LET'S GET FIT, exclusively for the Taikoo Place office community, will feature a six-week-long wellness programme where you can socialise with like-minded professionals in a casual setting while reaching fitness goals.
-Sign up via Taikoo Social on or before 20 July.
+The Mag Mixer: LET'S GET FIT, exclusively for the Taikoo Place office community, features a six-week-long wellness programme where participants can socialise with like-minded professionals in a casual setting while reaching fitness goals.